walik7496/base64_tool/README.md

 The following Python libraries are required to run the application:
 - `PyQt5`: For creating the GUI.
 - `base64`: Built-in Python module for Base64 encoding/decoding.
-- `Pillow`: For image manipulation and preview scaling.

 These dependencies are automatically listed in `requirements.txt`, so you can install them using the command above.